The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Linsan jerked back reflexively.

-A wave of heat and noise slammed into her and Brook.
-Pitched forward, Brook stumbled into Linsan and they both staggered back as their bodies collided.
-Their cheeks smacked before Brook managed to shove herself back.
-“You fucking bitch, I’m—”
+A wave of heat and noise slammed into the two.
+She stumbled into Brook.
+Their cheeks smacked before Brook managed to shove Linsan to separate them.
+“You fucking bitch, I'm—”

 The air around them grew heavy, pressing down on Linsan's skin.
 It felt as if something was rushing toward them.
 With a gasp, she looked past Brook's furious face to see another firestorm gathering inside the bank.
 It was rushing toward the front door, howling as gasses jetted out of the now gaping windows and doors.